 When you call your doctor’s office, are you greeted by name?
 Most medical offices answer the phone as though the person calling is a stranger, and they collect the same information every time they call, because the workflow says so.

 The technology exists so that the phone system can identify the caller ID and pull up the patient’s record at the time of the call.
-LYP Contact Center is an example of a patient call center using that technology today.
+LYP Health Management is an example of a patient call center using that technology today.
 Greeting customers by name is a common practice in other industries, but it’s not frequently seen in healthcare.
 Isn’t it how you would like to be treated when you call your doctor’s office?

 Truly Listening and Serving Individual Patient’s Needs

 A premium patient experience cannot be a surface level engagement.
 Yes, the phone scripts and workflows are important, but it is not a cookie-cutter process.
 Every patient call center associate must be sensitive to each unique situation and have the freedom to act in a way that’s helpful and comforting for the person calling.

 For example, if a patient calls following a recent knee surgery with concerns about fever, pain, and tenderness at the incision, there’s urgency in the request.
 They’re in pain and need a solution right away.
 This particular scenario requires empathy, and also, taking immediate action.